What Makes It Great? | Recipe | No Liqueur? | Foam | Coffee Liqueur | Hel Above | Comparisons | For Bars | FAQs

 - Garnish with three coffee beans if preferred.

-For a richer, smoother Espresso Martini, you can also use NORSE CODE Hel Below.
+For a richer, smoother Espresso Martini, use NORSE CODE Hel Below.
 For a brighter, more structured serve, use NORSE CODE Hel Above.

 Fresh coffee is essential, but it cannot fully compensate for overly sweet coffee liqueur, heavy texture, poor extraction, imbalance or weak integration.